rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 entered.

 Create two variable named account and predictionKey that holds the account information and the prediction key respectively.
-Then Create a prediction endpoint, passing in a prediction credentials object that contains the obtained prediction key.
-Make a prediction against the new project and then loop over each prediction and write out the results
+Then create a prediction endpoint, passing in a prediction credentials object that contains the obtained prediction key.
+Make a prediction against the new project, loop over each prediction, and write the results to the console.
 Insert the code after the training code you have just entered.

 ### Step 9: Run the example

 Build and run the solution.
 You will be required to input your training API key into the console app when running the solution so have this at the ready.
 The training and prediction of the images can take 2 minutes.
-The prediction results appear on the console.
+If you've completed the lab successfully, the prediction results should appear on the console.

 Further Reading
 ---------------